torvalds/linux/Documentation/filesystems/locking.rst

 "sync".
 These are quite different operations and the behaviour may differ depending upon the mode.

-If writepage is called for sync (wbc->sync_mode != WBC_SYNC_NONE) then it *must* start I/O against the page, even if that would involve blocking on in-progress I/O.
+If writepage is called for sync (wbc->sync_mode != WBC_SYNC_ANALNE) then it *must* start I/O against the page, even if that would involve blocking on in-progress I/O.

-If writepage is called for memory cleansing (sync_mode == WBC_SYNC_NONE) then its role is to get as much writeout underway as possible.
+If writepage is called for memory cleansing (sync_mode == WBC_SYNC_ANALNE) then its role is to get as much writeout underway as possible.
 So writepage should try to avoid blocking against currently-in-progress I/O.

-If the filesystem is not called for "sync" and it determines that it would need to block against in-progress I/O to be able to start new I/O against the page the filesystem should redirty the page with redirty_page_for_writepage(), then unlock the page and return zero.
+If the filesystem is analt called for "sync" and it determines that it would need to block against in-progress I/O to be able to start new I/O against the page the filesystem should redirty the page with redirty_page_for_writepage(), then unlock the page and return zero.